Troy Department of Public Works

 Two pieces of furniture or household appliances will be picked up each week if placed at the curb.
 Excessive amounts due to moving, flooding or fire will be on a special call-in basis and a charge will be made for this service.

 - Carpeting must be folded or rolled and tied (or duct taped), not to exceed 3 feet in width and 60 pounds in weight.

 - Refrigerators and freezers -- must have the doors removed.

 If items cannot be put in the regular collection truck, the contractor will pick them up within 48 hours (two working days).
 Any items weighing in excess of 250 pounds will not be collected.

 Special Household Waste

-Oil paints, garden chemicals, automotive products, oils, household cleaners, solvents, insulin syringes, and other hazardous materials on appointment basis only!
-Call SOCRRA's Special Household Waste Hot Line for an appointment: 248.288.5153SOCCRA Online Appointments Back to Top
+Oil paints, garden chemicals, automotive products, oils, household cleaners, solvents, insulin syringes, and other hazardous materials can be taken to SOCRRA, located at 995 Coolidge, no appointment needed.
+Visit www.SOCRRA.org for additional information regarding Special Household Waste disposal.

 Latex Paint (NOT oil paint), can be dried and placed in your regular trash for disposal.
 Follow these simple steps - 1) Dry the latex paint in a well ventilated area, away from children and pets; 2) Add absorbent material such as kitty litter or sawdust to help absorb the moisture; 3) The dried paint can put placed at curb with your regular trash, lids removed.
 Remember - don't over-buy paint.
 If you ask the paint store, they can give a good estimate for how many gallons you need for an area.
-If you have extra paint - check with local theater groups, schools and churches - they may take it as a donation..SOCCRA Online Appointments Back to Top
+If you have extra paint - check with local theater groups, schools and churches - they may take it as a donation.